 The Affordable Care Act (ACA) requires certain employers to offer health coverage to full-time employees and their dependents.
 Those employers must send an annual statement to certain employees describing the health care coverage available to them.
 As a result, the Internal Revenue Service (IRS) created the 1095-C. The 1095-C is an annual statement that reports the employer health care coverage employees were offered or were covered during the calendar year.

-If employees were full-time for one or more months in 2018, or if they were a part-time employee who elected health care coverage in 2018, they receive their 1095-C from Princeton University by mail on or about January 31, 2019.
+The ACA's individual mandate was repealed by Congress, and beginning January 1, 2019, there is no federal penalty for not having health insurance.
+If employees were full-time for one or more months in 2020, or if they were a part-time employee who elected health care coverage in 2020, they receive their 1095-C from Princeton University by mail on or about January 31, 2021.

 The 1095-C tells the government that employees had qualifying health coverage, also called minimum essential coverage.
-This is important, because individuals who do not have qualifying coverage for each month may have to pay the individual mandate penalty.
 Princeton University is required to report this information from the 1095-C forms to the IRS to confirm who had health coverage.
 Therefore, it is important to review the 1095-C to make sure that the information provided on the form is correct.
-If any of the information on the form is incorrect, contact the Benefits Team at (609) 258-3302 or firstname.lastname@example.org.
+If any of the information on the form is incorrect, contact the Benefits Team at (609) 258-3302 or email@example.com.

 If employees had health insurance through Princeton University, the 1095-C is for information only and does not need to be sent to the IRS with their taxes.
 However, we recommend that employees keep the form with their tax documents.
 Therefore, employees do not need to wait until they receive the 1095-C to file their taxes.